Seryjnyy/ai-charades-server/README.md

 The main game features are all there.

-The codebase however is not cleaned up or refactored yet, apologies.
+The codebase, however, is not cleaned up or refactored yet.
+Apologies.

-If you find bugs and issues do let me know.
+If you find bugs or issues, do let me know.

 ## Usage